robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 In some circumstances, for example when continuable failures are used, a test case can fail multiple times.
 In that case the final error message is got by combining the individual errors.
 Very long error messages are automatically cut from the middle to keep reports_ easier to read.
+The default limit for the number of error lines is 40.
+The limit can be changed with `--maxerrorlines` command line option.
 Full error messages are always visible in log_ file as a message of the failed keyword.

 By default error messages are normal text, but starting from Robot Framework 2.8 they can `contain HTML formatting`__.
 This